s0umith/s0umith/README.md

 # 👋 Hi, I'm Soumith Batta

 I'm a Robotics and Machine Learning Engineer currently pursuing my Master's in Robotics at the University of Minnesota‑Twin Cities.
-My expertise lies in Robotics, Computer Vision, Machine Learning, and Control Systems.
-I have a strong passion for developing innovative solutions and thrive in collaborative environments.
-I'm always eager to work with others on challenging tasks that push the boundaries of technology and innovation.
+I hold a Bachelor’s degree in Aerospace Engineering from IIT Kanpur, where I cultivated a strong foundation in engineering principles and problem-solving.
+My expertise now lies in Robotics, Computer Vision, Machine Learning, and Control Systems.

 ## 🎧 In My Free Time